enclar/an-autumn-harvest/README.md

 It features a screen filled with multi-coloured bubbles which players must attempt to clear within a given timeframe by shooting more bubbles and making color matches.

 Due to time constraints, some simplifications have been made, although core functionality is still present.
 I hope to expand the basic gameplay to include added functionality in the future.

-Growing up, I didn't have much of an interest in playing games and this was the only one that would catch my attention every time I was brought to an arcade.
-Recreating this childhood favourite was definitely an exciting challenge and I really enjoyed the process.

 ### Gameplay and Instructions
 The game begins with a rectangular arena filled with multi-colored bubbles.
 At the bottom of the arena, the player controls a pointer which aims and fires bubbles into the arena.
 The color of the bubbles to be fired is randomly generated and chosen from a pre-specified selection of colours.